Note: this article was written specifically for cockatiels. It may or may not be applicable to other species

 Once you’ve found a suitable location and/or cover, you are now in control of when “sunset” and “sunrise” occur.
 Follow a fairly regular schedule of 10-12 hours of light followed by 12-14 hours of darkness.
 In the beginning it will seem like it isn’t working because the hormonal behavior isn’t changing, but after about a week there will be a sudden dramatic reduction in breeding behavior.
 Once the change has kicked in you can discontinue the long nights if you want to, but be aware that hormone levels might start rising again if you allow longer days.

-There are some cases where a bird doesn’t respond to the long nights treatment but will respond to 24 hours a day of nonstop bright light, or to reversing day and night by having bright lights when it’s dark outside and darkness when it’s light outside.
+If a bird doesn’t respond to the long nights treatment it may respond to three or more days of nonstop bright light, or to reversing day and night by having bright lights when it’s dark outside and darkness when it’s light outside.
 I don’t know the biological reason for this result, but I would guess that the bird’s body is so confused that making babies doesn’t seem like a good idea.
+This veterinary website discusses the use of continuous light to disrupt the breeding cycle.

 2. Manipulating the environment.
 Birds want to raise their babies in a safe and secure environment, and to discourage them we need to make the environment seem less safe and secure without actually scaring the birds.
 We do this by rearranging things so the house doesn’t seem as comfortable and familiar as it did before.
 Some of the options are to rearrange the interior of the cage (perches, bowls, toys, etc); change the location of the cage; put the bird in a different, unfamiliar cage; put the bird in a different room; bring a large, unfamiliar object into the room and keep it there; and/or rearrange the furniture in the room.